SIL verification – PFD or PFH – how to decide?

 • *Note that the term Performance Level (PL) is used in some machinery safety applications as specified in ISO 13849-1.
 Each PL can be approximately mapped to an equivalent SIL.

-Every method has positives and negatives, but with higher integrity requirements (higher SIL), analysts should adopt a more rigorous approach or use multiple ways.
+Every method has positives and negatives, but with higher integrity requirements (higher SIL), you should adopt a more rigorous approach or use multiple methods to compare results.

 Find conservative failure data